wesnoth/wesnoth/changelog_entries/Miscellaneous_units_changes.md

      * Young Ogre – cost changed from 15 to 13, xp changed from 32 to 34, mountain defense changed from 60% to 50%, arcane resistance changed from 20% to 10%.
      * Ogre – cost changed from 30 to 27, mountain defense changed from 60% to 50%, arcane resistance changed from 20% to 10%.
    * Miscellaneous:
+     * Elder Falcon - cost changed from 18 to 20.
-     * Falcon – xp changed from 24 to 22.
+     * Giant Ant – xp changed from 26 to 16.
      * Soldier ant – cost changed from 16 to 12, hp changed from 35 to 36.
+     * Fire Ant - xp changed from 50 to 22.
+     * Firebomb Ant - hp changed from 38 to 45, cost changed from 14 to 19.
      * Yeti - cost changed from 80 to 151.
      * Piglet – xp changed from 26 to 20.
      * Woodland Boar – cost changed from 15 to 16, hp changed from 35 to 34.
-     * Fire guardian – xp changed from 29 to 24.
+     * Fire guardian – xp changed from 29 to 24, hp changed from 23 to 25.
      * Fire Wraith – gold cost changed from 22 to 17.
      * Bay Horse and Dark Horse – xp changed from 44 to 24.
-     * Ant – xp changed from 26 to 16.
      * Mermaid Initiate – cost changed from 19 to 16, xp changed from 50 to 42.
      * Mermaind Priestess – cost changed from 38 to 31, xp changed from 132 to 61.
      * Mermaid Diviner – cost changed from 57 to 49.
      * Mermaid Enchanterss – cost changed from 33 to 32, xp changed from 90 to 46.
      * Mermaid Siren – cost changed from 52 to 42.
+     * Merman Brawler - cost changed from 19 to 17.
      * Naga Guardian – xp changed from 35 to 36.
      * Naga Warden – xp changed from 70 to 54.
      * Troll Hero – cost changed from 30 to 42, xp changed from 52 to 90.